Djesse Vol. 3: Singles and music videos

 Collier released five singles and six music videos for Djesse Vol. 3.

 The first single, "Time Alone with You" featuring Daniel Caesar, was released 29 November 2019.
 The music video for "Time Alone With You", released 5 December 2019, was directed and edited by Collier himself.

 The second single, "In My Bones", featuring Kimbra and Tarriona "Tank" Ball, was released 25 March 2020.
 The music video for "In My Bones" was also released on 25 March 2020.
 Kimbra and Tarriona "Tank" Ball both appear in the video.

 The third single, "All I Need", featuring Ty Dolla Sign and Mahalia, was released 14 May 2020.
 The music video for "All I Need", was released on 17 June 2020.
 Tee Ken Ng directed and animated the video, which is presented as a series of circular papers that, when spun on a record player, appear to create a moving picture, similar to a zoetrope.

 The fourth single, "He Won't Hold You", featuring Rapsody, was released 10 July 2020.
 The music video for "He Won't Hold You" was released 16 July 2020.
 Daniel Bruson animated and edited the video to have a hand-drawn aesthetic, hand-painting over 1200 images.

 The fifth single, "Running Outta Love", featuring Tori Kelly, was released 31 July 2020.

-The fifth music video for "Sleeping On My Dreams" was released 17 August 2020, three days after the album's release.
+The fifth music video, for "Sleeping On My Dreams", was released 17 August 2020, three days after the album's release.
 It was filmed in a single day in January 2020, and features Collier dancing with a group of nine professional dancers.

 The sixth music video, a lyric video for "Count the People", directed by BASA and Collier, was released 26 August 2020.

 Television and other appearances

-On 26 May 2020, Collier appeared on Jimmy Kimmel Live!, releasing an at home version of "All I Need" with Jacob playing traditional instruments and singing, as well as using noises from household items, all from inside his bathroom.
+On 26 May 2020, Collier appeared on Jimmy Kimmel Live!, releasing an at home version of "All I Need" in which he played traditional instruments and sang, as well as using noises from household items, all from inside his bathroom.
 Mahalia and Ty Dolla Sign made appearances as well.
 Collier made another video of himself performing the song from home (again featuring Mahalia) for the BBC's show Later... with Jools Holland.
 A version of "Running Outta Love" was shown on The Late Show with Stephen Colbert with Collier and Tori Kelly performing.

 On 9 July 2020, a Tiny Desk At Home Concert by Collier was released on NPR.
 In the 16-minute set, Collier performs "All I Need", "Time Alone With You", and "He Won't Hold You".
 To make the video, he filmed himself performing the set four times (once on bass, once on drums, once on keyboard, and once on melodica and percussion, with all four singing); the four videos were then edited together by Collier, stitched into one continuous shot.

 On 13 January 2021, Collier and Mahalia performed "All I Need" on The Tonight Show Starring Jimmy Fallon.
 On 26 January, Collier performed "Sleeping On My Dreams" on The Late Late Show with James Corden.